Tate Modern

 Sentio Space was commissioned by the Tate to create an animated trailer for its blockbuster 2024 exhibition on the Expressionists.
 Our aim was to capture the energy and ingenuity of this pioneering group.

-We wanted the trailer to build excitement for this significant cultural moment – the first time that this group of artists has been shown together in London since the 1960s -so we animated moments from some of the key paintings on display, bringing to life these classic works for a contemporary audience.
+We wanted the trailer to build excitement for this significant cultural moment – the first time that this group of artists has been shown together in London since the 1960s – so we animated moments from some of the key paintings on display, bringing to life these classic works for a contemporary audience.

 A key focus of the exhibition is on the Blue Rider group (an informal group of artists who came together in Munich in 1911) and the importance of creative connection and collaboration in the development of the Expressionist movement.
-So we thought it only right that we brought together three different artist-animators to work on this piece, each bringing their own sense of style, yet also working harmoniously together.
+So we thought it only right that we brought together three different animators to work on this piece, each bringing their own sense of style, yet also working harmoniously together.

 Our animators focused on 5 paintings by 5 different artists, using their creative freedom to imagine moments of movement within these masterpieces of still paint.

-Michelle Brand opens the piece with an animation of the iconic Tiger by Franz Marc (1912).A sea of abstract shapes is transformed into the figurative as the tiger unfurls its head.
+Michelle Brand opens the piece with an animation of the iconic Tiger by Franz Marc (1912).
+A sea of abstract shapes is transformed into the figurative as the tiger unfurls its head.
 Next we see Kandinsky’s Murnau with Church I (1910), subtly animated again by Michelle, who shifts the colours of the painting as though light moves across them.
 The lush outdoor setting of Auguste Macke’s Promenade (1913) is brought to life through Angelica Lena’s elegant interpretation, whilst Holly Warburton’s take on The Dancer (1909) by Marianne Werefkin adds to the sultry atmosphere of the original, creating a moment of suspense before the dancer turns her head.
 Finally the cheerful colours and soft brushwork in Girl with Toddler (1913) by Maria Franck-Marc are accentuated by Angelica Lena’s delicate animation in which we see the mother bend forward and kiss her child’s head.

 Colour was hugely important to the Expressionists; use of bold and at times unnatural colours allowed them to emphasise their emotional interior worlds, rather than depicting the exterior world in a realistic manner.
 We wanted to maintain this in the trailer, using bold and vibrant colour to conjure up atmosphere.